kstepanyan/Newspaper-OCR-LLM/README.md

 # Newspaper-OCR-LLM
-Uses LLM to OCR individual pages of scanned historic multi-column newspapers to extract: articles and headline, along with some additional metadata.
-It returns a JSON
+Uses LLM to iterate through a collection of scanned pages of historical multi-column newspapers and OCR the output to extract: articles and headline, along with some additional metadata.
+It returns a collection of sticles identifies on each page in JSON format.